Streamlined games with straightforward controls & mechanics for short, casual playing sessions.

 Games with a so called "idler" mechanics, meaning the game plays itself even if the application is closed.
 Additionally, when the application is open, players can see that progression is made all the time - even if they're not doing anything themselves (e.g. money keeps generating).

 Example games: AdVenture Capitalist, Idle Miner Tycoon, Tap Titans 2

-Arcade style, shooting games with simple controls and a LOT of shooting with no real emphasis on precise aiming or tactics/strategy.
+Arcade style shooting and fighting games with simple controls and a LOT of action with no real emphasis on precise aiming or tactics/strategy.